skenqbx/changelog42/README.markdown

   When --since is not set the lastest tag is selected

   options
-   --no-group    do not group commits by prefix --no-author   do not print author name
+   --no-group    do not group commits by scope --no-author   do not print author name
    --no-link     do not link commit hashes
    --merge       print merge commits